greatoyster/DailySchedule/README.md

 Today I keep learning Rust, and I found I am weak at part of error handling, I will spend more time one that.

 As planed, the updated codes are contained in `rustling-exercise` folder.

+# Day3

+Today I updated my notes about error handling and trait, you can found it it previous link.

+In fact, the polymorphism of Rust is somehow a little different from that of